kevincastejon/com.caskev.grid-toolkit/README.md

 #### Asynchronous

 Every pathfinding calculation method has an asynchronous variant, that returns a **Task**, with additional optional parameters to handle cancellation and be notified of progress.
+For environements that does not support **Tasks** (ie: **Unity WebGL**), there is also a asynchronous variants that returns an Awaitable, just know that due to time fractioning, calculation are much longer than usual.

 ---